 Parents, Families and Friends of Lesbians and Gays (PFLAG)

 Supports LGBT people, their families, friends, and allies locally and nationally by providing PFLAG chapter helplines, support group meetings, advocacy, and resources.
-PFLAG's resources for families and communities on sexual orientation, gender identity, and LGBT issues include Coming Out, Our Trans Children (PDF - 185 KB), and Be Not Afraid: Help Is on the Way!
+PFLAG's resources for families and communities on sexual orientation, gender identity, and LGBT issues include Coming Out, Our Trans Loved Ones (PDF - 185 KB), and Be Not Afraid: Help Is on the Way!
 (PDF - 2,139 KB).

 Answers to Your Questions About Transgender People, Gender Identity, and Gender Expression (PDF - 274 KB)